DamoM73/lego-spike-tutorials/01_setup.md

 ## Pybricks IDE

 You will be using the Pybricks IDE to program the robot.
-You can use the IDE in the browser or you can install it as an app on your computer.
+You can use the IDE in the browser or you can install it as an app on your computer. either will work fine.

-To access the Pybricks IDE goto:
+To access the Pybricks IDE go to:

 **[https://code.pybricks.com/](https://code.pybricks.com/)**